Spancill Hill, County Clare

 Spancill Hill or Spancilhill (Ordnance Survey spelling Spancel Hill for the hill and settlement, Spancelhill for the electoral division; Cnoc Uarchoille) is a hill and adjacent dispersed settlement in County Clare, Ireland.
-The historic hamlet of Spancilhill was by the fair green, which is still the site of the Spancill Hill Fair, Ireland's oldest horse fair, which occurs annually on 23 June.
+The historic hamlet of Spancilhill was by the fair green, which is still the site of the Spancill Hill Fair, which occurs annually on 23 June.
 Houses are concentrated slightly south at Cross of Spancilhill, where the R352 road between Ennis to the west and Tulla to the east crosses a local road between Barefield to the north and Quin to the south.

 Name

 The original Irish name was Cnoc Fhuar Choille ["Cold Wood Hill"], which was misinterpreted as Cnoc Urchaill ["Spancel Hill"].
 A spancel is a rope used to tie an animal's legs together; the association of the place with a horse fair encouraged the misinterpretation.
 The hill itself was called Knockrughil on the 1842 six-inch Ordnance Survey map and 1896 25-inch map.